 d.
 Advancing liquid

 e.
-Liquid injected into the turbulence region of the atomizer (single-substance
+Liquid injected into the turbulence region of the atomizer (single-substance nozzle)

 f.
-Liquid material is sprayed microfine and the powder is fluidized
+Liquid material is sprayed microfine and the powder is fluidized (two-substance nozzle)

-system which is wetted during mixing.
+1. to 4. particle system which is wetted during mixing.

-5. particles with open and closed pores
+5. particles with open and closed pores.

 In dry condition (1), the powder is present as a solid-air dispersion.
 The cavities between the particles are irregular and constantly change during mixing.
 If a liquid is poured into the moving mix, then the air is displaced from the cavities.
 The liquid spreads as a thin liquid layer around each individual particle.
 This is the adsorption layer (1).
 The liquid adheres firmly and can only be removed thermally.
 If the liquid content increases during mixing, the liquid accumulates at the contact points of the particles in so-called bridges and (2) gussets.
 Thus, agglomeration (buil-up-granulation) begins.
 As the liquid content increases, larger cavities (3) between the solid particles are filled with liquid.
 When all capillaries formed by the particle system are filled with liquid, (4) saturation occurs.
 The bulk material becomes a suspension.